High School Curriculum

 WEIGHTLIFTING State ID #08009A000

-This course includes participation in weight lifting and other strength and conditioning exercises designed to enhance strength, power, speed, coordination, flexibility, endurance, overall athletic performance, and to develop a basic knowledge of strength and conditioning.
+This course includes participation in weight lifting and other exercises such as circuit work, sprinting, jumping, and other activities designed to enhance strength, power, speed, coordination, flexibility, endurance, overall athletic performance, and to develop a basic knowledge of strength and conditioning.

 MATH